Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **RAS Features 2 table**

-       This table provides interfaces for the RAS capabilities implemented in the platform.
+       This table provides interfaces for the woke RAS capabilities implemented in the woke platform.

 RASF   Section 5.2.20 (signature == "RASF")